 In 2009, former Googler Matt Cutts stated that “Whenever we rank things, we use things in the title, things in the URL, even things that are really highlighted, like <h2> tags and stuff like that.”

-However, during a recent Google Webmaster Hangout session, John Mueller confirmed that Google does use H tags to better understand the structure of the text on a page, but your site can do perfectly fine without any h1 tags or with five h1 tags.
+However, during a Google Webmaster Hangout session, John Mueller confirmed that Google does use H tags to better understand the structure of the text on a page, but your site can do perfectly fine without any h1 tags or with five h1 tags.
 Furthermore, a recent Moz study confirmed that using H1 instead of H2 tags made no statistically significant difference.

-What we can take from this info is that the presence of HTML header tags can indeed impact a page’s SERP rankings to a certain degree.
+What we can take from this info is that the presence of headers—not specifically HTML header tags—can indeed impact a page’s SERP rankings to a certain degree.